khushi205/Temperature/README.md

 # Temperature
-This is temperature converter website .
+This is a temperature converter  .